ConsumerDataStandardsAustralia/standards-maintenance/README.md

 A project board for each sector will be maintained in this repository.
 These poject boards will be used to track progress on each of the prioritised issues.

-Currently only a single project board exists: the[Banking Maintenance Project Board](https://github.com/ConsumerDataStandardsAustralia/standards-maintenance/projects/1)
+Currently only a single project board exists: the [Banking Maintenance Project Board](https://github.com/ConsumerDataStandardsAustralia/standards-maintenance/projects/1)

 ## Key Processes